2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

-This two-day itinerary to Amsterdam is perfect for first-time visitors with limited time who wish to explore the city’s highlights quickly.
+This Amsterdam itinerary is perfect for first-time visitors with limited time who wish to explore the city’s highlights quickly.

 Since this is a budget itinerary, I’ll cover how to get there, when to visit cheaply, what you can do or see on a budget, and a few general travel tips.